Wayne Moulton: Triumph T140 TSX

 In the 1960s, Moulton was part owner with Tom Melehes of Triumph West Motorcycle Shop for 13 years before joining the US motorcycle operation of Japanese manufacturer Kawasaki, blaming his move upon the then-intransigent nature of the British operation as to motorcycle design.

 On the back of his success with Kawasaki, Moulton was invited by the British Triumph factory's Brenda Price to head up Triumph Motorcycle America (TMA), then struggling to market the high-priced but old-fashioned standard 750 cc Triumph Bonneville T140 roadster model.
 Moulton accepted the post, his change of heart being due to the struggling Triumph, then run by a workers' co-operative at Meriden, now being very flexible in their approach to design suggestions for the US market.

 First, Moulton convinced Triumph to market in the US their European-styled T140EX Bonneville Executive touring model.
 With its Brearley-Smith bikini fairing and lean styling, the Executive echoed of Moulton's Z1-R series sport-touring design signatures.

 To stimulate Triumph business, Moulton also introduced the British Bike Roadride event in 1981 and coined their 1981-2 advertising slogan: It's A Feeling You Never Forget.
 Moulton's British Bike Roadride was well-attended even when TMA was in its final days.

 Wayne Moulton's favorite design, the 1982 Triumph TSX was copied exactly into production.

 Harking back to his LTD series, he designed the similarly styled Triumph T140 TSX advertising it, without irony, with the slogan A Yamakawahonzuki It Ain't!
 The multi-coloured decals on the TSX tank and side panels, a first for a Bonneville, echoed Moulton's LTD models at Kawasaki and contemporary Yamaha tank designs.
 The TSX was designed by Moulton to have Triumph's new 8-valve engine but this was late in development so the 4-valve T140ES engine was used instead.
 The 8-valve engine was later marketed as the Triumph T140W TSS.
 Moulton insisted the production version of the TSX replicate his design exactly and this Triumph did.
-Being the Triumph Bonneville's biggest market, America had always been a strong influence upon the Meriden's design office but this was the sole instance of an original American design actually being produced by the factory for this or any of their other popular twin-cylinder models.
+Being the Triumph Bonneville's biggest market, America had always been a strong influence upon the Meriden factory’s design office but this was the sole instance of an original American design actually being produced by the factory for this or any of their other popular twin-cylinder models.

 Moulton considered the Triumph T140 TSX to be his favorite design later stating, "If I was to build a bike in my garage to play with, that's the way I'd build it."

 Just before Triumph Motorcycle America's British parent company closed on 23 August 1983, Moulton moved to the Vetter Fairing Company, later serving as commissioner in charge of motorcycle racing for the American Motorcycle Association.